jsxstyle/jsxstyle/README.md

 - [Tachyons][tachyons] by [Adam Morse][mrmrs] enables a lot of the the same benefits as jsxstyle but allows you to still use CSS classes.
 I love the “no new CSS” concept behind Tachyons.
 Tachyons elegantly solves the issues that Adam covers in [his excellent blog post on scalable CSS][scalable css].

-- [Rebass][rebass] by [Brent Jackson][jxnblk] is “a functional React UI component library, built with `styled-components”`.
+- [Rebass][rebass] by [Brent Jackson][jxnblk] is “a functional React UI component library, built with `styled-components`”.
 Rebass has similar API to jsxstyle, but is a bit more opinionated when it comes to separation of presentation and logic.
 Syntactically it’s more compact, and it has a few more tricks.
 We don’t like tricks over here at jsxstyle dot com but we do give Rebass two meaty thumbs up.

 [`styled-components`][styled-components] and (more recently) [`emotion`][emotion] have both gained serious traction in the frontend JS community.
 I can’t do either system justice in a single sentence and I’ve never used either system, but they both seem like reasonable jsxstyle alternatives that embrace the funky things you can do with tagged template literals.